Do you experience back pain after practicing your guitar for extended periods of time?

-What you should be doing is using your strumming arm to hold it against your body.
+You should be using your strumming arm to hold it against your body.
 Some people use their bicep to clamp their guitar towards their body, but I prefer to use my forearm.
 Whichever works best for your body should be fine.

 4. Our Shoulders, the Port of Tension

-We harbor most of our stresses and tensions within our shoulders, and the same can be said about playing guitar.
+We harbor most of our stress and tension within our shoulders, and the same can be said when playing guitar.
 One thing that happens quite a bit is my shoulders tend to creep upwards when I’m playing a difficult or fast passage.

 As I demonstrate in this video between 0:25 - 0:37, relax and loosen up your shoulders.

 5. Finger Pain

 Another common point of pain is at the fingertips due to the constant friction along the strings.
 Some pain should be expected, but your fingers will eventually grow calluses and that pain will go away.